-I found myself watching a college football game last Saturday and was noticing the band, the cheerleaders, the crazy student section, the mascot, and of course the players.
+I found myself watching a college football game last weekend and was noticing the band, the cheerleaders, the crazy student section, the mascot, and of course the players.
 A thought struck me at that time regarding the strength of culture at these collegiate institutions.
 Then I began to pay particular attention to the helmets of the Florida State Seminoles and noticed that there were little tomahawk stickers on the player’s helmets.
 This was not something new as I have seen them on many other college team helmets, but today I guess it just struck me at the right time.

 A Wikipedia search of “helmet stickers” revealed that recognition or pride stickers have been rewarded to players since the mid-1950’s for making excellent plays, selfless plays, and even for hard work at practices.
 The idea stemmed from fighter pilots that marked their planes to signify the number of kills or successful missions they had flown.
-Then I started to make the connection to police work.
+Then I started to make a connection to police work.